-This section is applicable to students in the Honors, Specialization, BSc/BEd Combined or General programs whose GPA at the end of Fall/Winter is below 1.7
+This section is applicable to students in the Honors, Specialization, BSc/BEd Combined or General programs whose GPA at the end of Fall/Winter is below 1.7.

-Students who have completed less than ★60 applicable to a BSc degree
+(1) Students who have completed less than $\star 60$ applicable to a BSc degree

-Students, whether in an Honors, Specialization, BSc/BEd Combined or the General program, who have completed less than ★60 applicable to a BSc degree (including the work completed during the Fall/Winter under review) and whose GPA at the end of Fall/Winter is below 1.7 will be required to withdraw from the Faculty.
+Students, whether in an Honors, Specialization, BSc/BEd Combined or the General program, who have completed less than $\star$ 60 applicable to a BSc degree (including the work completed during the Fall/Winter under review) and whose GPA at the end of Fall/Winter is below 1.7 will be required to withdraw from the Faculty.

-Students, whether in an Honors, Specialization, BSc/BEd Combined or the General program, who have completed less than ★60 applicable to a BSc degree (including the work completed during the Fall/Winter under review) and whose GPA at the end of Fall/Winter is between 1.3 and 1.6 will be recommended for admission and permitted to apply to the Fresh Start program at the University of Alberta.
-Students who have previously been on Academic Warning, Probation or their equivalents, or who have been sanctioned for any academically-related Disciplinary offence at this University or in any other postsecondary program will not be recommended to the Fresh Start program.
+- Students, whether in an Honors, Specialization, BSc/BEd Combined or а the General program, who have completed less than ★60 applicable to a BSc degree (including the work completed during the Fall/Winter under review) and whose GPA at the end of Fall/Winter is between 1.3 and 1.6 will be recommended for admission and permitted to apply to the Fresh Start program at the University of Alberta.
+Students who have previously been on Academic Warning, Probation or their equivalents, or who have been sanctioned for any academically-related disciplinary offence at this University or in any other postsecondary program will not be recommended to the Fresh Start program.
 In referring students to the Fresh Start program, the Faculty may specify course requirements that must be fulfilled before the student will be considered for readmission to the Faculty of Science.
-If successful in the Fresh Start program and if all specified course requirements have been fulfilled, such students may apply for readmission to the Faculty of Science as transfer students as described in §15.15.7.
+If successful in the Fresh Start program and if all specified course requirements have been fulfilled, such students may apply for readmission to the Faculty of Science as transfer students as described in §15.15.7. - b.
+Students who complete ★18 of postsecondary courses transferable to the Faculty of Science with an AGPA of 2.7 or complete ★24 of postsecondary courses transferable to the Faculty of Science with an AGPA of 2.0 may reapply for admission to the Faculty. - c.
+Students may discontinue studies for a minimum one year period and apply for Fall readmission.
+Students who choose this option should note that any course work completed at any institution during this period will not be accepted as credit towards their Science degree.
+Students who are readmitted will be placed on Probation as described in §192.5.5 subject to the terms specified by the Faculty at the time of readmission.

-(2) Students who have completed ★60 or more applicable to a BSc degree
+(2) Students who have completed $\star 60$ or more applicable to a BSc degree

-Students, whether in an Honors, Specialization, BSc/BEd Combined or the General program, who have completed ★60 or more applicable to a BSc degree (including the work completed during the Fall/Winter under review) and whose GPA at the end of Fall/Winter is below 1.7 will be required to withdraw.
+Students, whether in an Honors, Specialization, BSc/BEd Combined or the General program, who have completed $\pm$ 60 or more applicable to a BSc degree (including the work completed during the Fall/Winter under review) and whose GPA at the end of Fall/Winter is below 1.7 will be required to withdraw.